beyondcode/laravel-masked-db-dump/docs/schema-definition.md

 return [
     /**
      * Use this dump schema definition to remove, replace or mask certain parts of your database tables.
+     * NOTE: This approach is not compatible with Laravel's config caching.
      */
     'default' => DumpSchema::define()
     	->allTables()